POWER OF PRAYER

-When asked, “What is something that surprised you about chronic illness?” my mind was overloaded with thoughts.
+When I was asked, “What is something that surprised you about chronic illness?” my mind was overloaded with thoughts.

 Prayer is not a new concept for me.
 As a child, I remember praying nightly for my dad and younger brother who were diagnosed with a genetic neuromuscular disease.
 Growing up, I witnessed the effects of the disease on my brother.
-I wanted to help him, to take away the difficulties, to do something, so I prayed.
-I prayed God would take away his disease, would let me switch spots with my brother.
-I prayed for a cure.
-It was during this time, I started to understand prayer was more than a conversation.
+I wanted to help him, to take away the difficulties, to do something — so I prayed.
+I prayed that God would take away his disease, or that God would let me switch places with him — and I prayed for a cure.
+It was during this time that I started to understand prayer was more than a conversation.
 Prayer had purpose.
 It was a gift and a tool, and it was powerful.
 Little did I know how powerful this gift would continue to be.

 Why would He give her this journey?

 My heart was broken, but I prayed.
 I prayed for the comfort and safety of this little person inside me.
 I prayed He would give me the strength to give her what she needed.
-I prayed that whatever God’s plan was, and however much time He was going to let us share with her, He would always be at my daughter’s side.
+Then I prayed that whatever God’s plan was (and however much time He was going to let us share with her), He would always be at my daughter’s side.
 I knew I had to trust God, and even though I did not understand, this was the path He had chosen for her.
 I was no longer in control.

 The more I prayed, the more I was able to see.
-I saw more than the diagnosis of a congenital heart defect.
-I saw the support system surrounding me – family, friends, neighbors and co-workers.
+I saw more than the diagnosis of a congenital heart defect; now I also saw the support system surrounding me – family, friends, neighbors, and co-workers.
 I saw the outpouring of supportive messages from people, including those I had never met.
-I saw friends dropping off meals and offering to help in any way they could, strangers adding our daughter to prayer lists, our church and a large community praying for our baby.
-I saw generosity, compassion, and most importantly, the power of prayer.
+There were friends dropping off meals and offering to help in any way they could.
+I saw strangers adding our daughter to prayer lists.
+I saw our church (and a larger community) praying for our baby.
+Yes, I saw generosity, compassion, and most importantly, the power of prayer.

-And because of prayer, I no longer felt helpless, but instead, ready.
+Because of prayer, I no longer felt helpless, but instead, I felt ready.
 I was ready for our daughter to enter this world, because I knew whatever the outcome, I was not alone.